DragonSpit/HPCsharp/README.md

 For more performance discussion see blog: https://duvanenko.tech.blog/2018/05/23/faster-sorting-in-c/

-Recent HPCsharp presentation at the Indianapolis .NET Consortium, March 2019 on https://youtu.be/IRNW4VGevvQ
+HPCsharp presentation at the Indianapolis .NET Consortium, March 2019 on https://youtu.be/IRNW4VGevvQ

+HPCsharp lighning talk at the Indianapolis .NET Consortium, October 2019 on - https://www.youtube.com/watch?v=hNqE1Ghwbv4

 ## Website for Feature Votes
 Visit us at https://foostate.com/ and let us know what other high performance algorithms are important to you, and you'd like to see in this NuGet package.